 SPT wanted to provide passengers with an effective real-time service capable of enhancing the quality and reliability of bus travel.
 The information required from all buses in the area had to be available for wider distribution through an extensive network of bus stop displays and web based services.
 Funding was secured which enabled SPT to deliver a high quality RTPI service, rolled out across the region, capable of meeting the public's expectation of higher quality public transport services and allow them to make more informed travel and interchange choices.
-The new RTPI technology used now allows opportunities for accessing a wide range of network performance 'Open Data' that will act as a powerful tool in the transport Improved service delivery planning processes.
+The new RTPI technology used now allows opportunities for accessing a wide range of network performance 'Open Data' that will act as a powerful tool in the transport planning processes.
 The importance of 'Open Data' on local bus services, supporting deployment and expansion of RTPI systems, was recently highlighted in Transport Scotland's consultation on Local Bus Services.
-The RTPI system now includes more than 500 electronic displays located at bus stops across nine local authority areas, providing RTPI for around 430 bus services currently fitted with the new state-of-the-art smartticket machine technology.
+The RTPI system now includes more than 500 electronic displays located at bus stops across nine local authority areas, providing RTPI for around 430 bus services currently fitted with the new state-of-the-art smart-ticket machine technology.
 The RTPI system is now available to all 12 of our local authorities in Strathclyde and other selected third parties such as Traveline, the NHS, shopping centres and SPT managed bus stations.

-Improved connectivity Access for all Improved service delivery Access for all
+Access for all

-MvBus The MyBus service carried 472,000 passengers during 2017/18.
+The MyBus service carried 472,000 passengers during 2017/18.
 This essential door-to-door pick-up and drop-off service using low-floor accessible vehicles enables residents with a mobility issue or without access to traditional public transport services to get around.
 This unique service enables people to live more independent lives in their own communities and ultimately retain a sense of local social inclusion.
 The majority of passengers book by telephoning the contact centre but the online booking service continues to grow in popularity with around 12% of all journeys now booked online.
-Convenience of public transport (RTS)

-2017/18 total patronage A 2017 survey of MyBus passengers found that...
+472,000 2017/18 total patronage A 2017 survey of MyBus passengers found that...

-1 in every 3 passengers are wholly dependent on MyBus for their everyday travel needs...
+1 in every 3 passengers

+are wholly dependent on MyBus for their everyday travel needs...

-3 in every 5 passengers had not made any trips by private car in the previous 6 months 9 in every 10 passengers agree that MyBus is an excellent service...
-Compliance SPT monitors a range of contracts awarded by the organisation on behalf of 12 local authorities to ensure that standards are being adhered to whilst providing a quality assurance audit.
+3 in every 5 passengers

+had not made any trips by private car in the previous 6 months 9 in every 10 passengers agree that MyBus is an excellent service...
+Access for all Compliance SPT monitors a range of contracts awarded by the organisation on behalf of 12 local authorities to ensure that standards are being adhered to whilst providing a quality assurance audit.
 This incorporates the following:

-Schools /2.20

-Mybus 11.5%

-Network and planning 11.5%

-Other 4.8%

-School transport

-SPT manages and maintains school contracts on behalf of 11 Unitary Authorities this includes:
+School transport SPT manages and maintains school contracts on behalf of 11 Unitary Authorities this includes:

-circa 80,000 journeys per day 40,000 children 1,500 contracts Concessionary travel The Strathclyde Concessionary Travel Scheme (SCTS) is administered by SPT on behalf of our 12 constituent councils and provides discounted travel on rail, Subway and some ferry routes for people with disabilities and people aged 60 or older.
+circa 40,000 journeys per day 40,000 children 1,500 contracts Concessionary travel The Strathclyde Concessionary Travel Scheme (SCTS) is administered by SPT on behalf of our 12 constituent councils and provides discounted travel on rail, Subway and some ferry routes for people with disabilities and people aged 60 or older.
 More than 500,000 people living in the west of Scotland have access to the SCTS through their National Entitlement Card.
 During 2017/18, around five million journeys were made through the scheme.
 Travel Card Unit and NEC SPT's Travel Card Unit based at Buchanan Bus Station is responsible for administering National Entitlement Cards (NECs) on behalf of SCTS constituent councils.
 NECs provide cardholders with free bus travel in Scotland in addition to the SCTS discounts offered to Strathclyde residents.
 In 2017/18, the SPT Travel Card Unit assisted with nearly 100,000 enquiries from residents about registering for and using their NECs.